twobit/gear/README.md

 ## Custom Tasks

 Writing a task is especially easy compared to other Node build systems.
 There is no need to use taskjs internals within a task.
 Tasks simply transform input to output like a piped command.
-Input is immutable, the task returns transformed data via a callback.
+Input is immutable, the task returns transformed data via the callback.

 __Arguments__